breese5/Sleep-Science-Project/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## ⚖️ Disclaimer

+This is not meant to be medical advice and is made for educational purposes only.
+Consult with a doctor for further questions.

 ## 🆘 Support

 ### Documentation